 All students at Milgate Primary School who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
-When notified of an anaphylaxis diagnosis, the Principal of Milgate Primary School is responsible for developing a plan in consultation with the student's parents/carers.
+When notified of an anaphylaxis diagnosis, the Principal (or authorised representative) of Milgate Primary School is responsible for developing a plan in consultation with the student's parents/carers.

-Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Milgate Primary School and where possible, before the student's first day.
+Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Milgate Primary School and where possible, prior to the student's first day.